World

 This module is unaudited and may change in the future.

-The erc20-puppet (opens in a new tab) module lets you create ERC-20 (opens in a new tab) tokens as part of a MUD World.
+The erc20 module (opens in a new tab) lets you create ERC-20 (opens in a new tab) tokens as part of a MUD World.
 The advantage of doing this, rather than creating a separate ERC-20 contract (opens in a new tab) and merely controlling it from MUD, is that all the information is in MUD tables and is immediately available in the client.

 mud.config.ts